rodcoelho/cache/README.md

 #### Step 2: Setup - Import, instantiate, and customize your cache

-First, you will need to create a new object that inherits from TTDCache to override the query method.
+First, you will need to create a new object that inherits from TTDCache to override the query method (currently, the method queries a fake database).
 It will look like this:

     from ttdcache import TTDCache           # imports our abstract base cache class YourCustomCache(TTDCache):        # create your custom cache that inherits from TTDCache def query_database(self, key):      # override the query_database method
             # your code                     # this will tell the object what query to make if key/value is not in cache
                                             # so perhaps something like orm.get_from_database(key)
     c = YourCustomCache(10)                 # then instantiate the object

 Here we've create a cache `c` that has a maximum size of 10 items.
 The default replacement algorithm is set to 'LRU', or Least Recently Used, but you can also change the replacement algorithm to MRU by altering self.replacement_algo: